MiguelECruz/Rummy/README.md

 The following tasks and mechanisms were implemented from among the extra credit items that are listed in the instructions document:

+* Added card images and modified the GUI structure to make it more aesthetically pleasing and organized.
 * Modified the table simulated by the `RummyTable` class so that the game began with one card added to the pile from the deck.
 * Included implementations of runs in the game, by including files `Run.java` and `RunInterface.java`.
 * Made both `SetInterface` and `RunInterface` subclasses of another interface `MeldInterface`.